-attached Nature of the supporting evidence you are submitting:
+attached res / No Nature of the supporting evidence you are submitting:

-Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote Your personal data is b eing used by the school and Devon County Council for the undertake to ensure your personal data will only be used e purpos ses of an application for notice which can be acc essed at https://new.devon.gov.uk/privacy/privacy-notices/ Please co onfirm that you give your consent to the School and Council using your personal data as outlined in our privacy notice, by signing below.
-You have the right to withdraw your consent at any time.
-Should you wish to withdraw consent, please contact Council's Admissions Team at ad nissions@devon.gov.uk or 0345 155 1019.
-If you wish to e exercise any of your rights under the General Data Protection Regulation, please contact the Council's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk.
-For further information about data protection, visit https://new.devon.gov.uk/accesstoinformation/data-protection or contact the school.
-I confirm that I have su bmitted a LA Common Application Form.
-Applicant's name Date Please sign here
+Name(s) and organisation(s) of the professional(s) providing supporting evidence Drive and Data Brate and a man Privacy and Data Prote Your personal data is be ection: eing used by the School and LA for the purp oses of an application fo or admission to school.
+We undertake to ensure e your personal data will only be used in ac cordance with our privac y notice which can be .devon.gov.uk/privacy/privacy-notices/ Pleas your consent at any time d LA using your personal data as outlined in c our privacy notice.
+You na ve the right to withdraw If you wish to withdraw consent, please contact the LA's Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
+If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the fficer at 01392 383000 or at accesstoinfor protection, visit https://new.devon.gov.uk/acc school. integration in integr oootomormation/aata pr otoonor or contact the I confirm that I have submitted a LA Common Application Form. redinini that thave submitted a LA common Application form.
+Applicant's name Date Please sign here 5 1

-Please return this form to:

-The school or The School Admissions Team, Room L60, County Hall, Exeter EX2 4QG You can scan and email this form and accompanying evidence to admissions@devon.gov.uk
+Please scan and email this form or return this form to: Heathcoat Primary School, Broad Lane, Tiverton, Devon EX16 5HE or The School Admissions Team, Room L60, County Hall, Exeter EX2 4QG